 BARON KARL Friedrich Christian Ludwig Drais Von Sauerbronn, an officer in the Prussian army (with a name like that what else could he be?) designed and built a two-wheeler which he called the draisine (often frenchified to draisienne).
 It was similar to the celerifere but Von Sauerbronn fitted steering, which had to be A Good Thing.
 Joseph Niépce (inventor of the Pyreolophore engine in 1806) uprated his hobby horse with an adjustable seating position and called it a velocipede—the name stuck.
 Mind you the French are still producing hobby horses for nippers which are marketed as Draisines so that name stuck too.

-OK, IT WAS PROBABLY no more than an artist’s fantasy, but stories persist that a draisine hobbyhorse fitted with some kind of steam turbine driving both wheels was demonstrated in the Luxembourg Gardens in Paris on 5 April.
+ACCORDING TO CONTEMPORARY newspapers a draisine hobbyhorse fitted with some kind of steam turbine driving both wheels was demonstrated in the Luxembourg Gardens in Paris on 5 April.
 And who could resist a vehicle called a Vocipedraisiavaporianna?

 ENGLAND FOLLOWED Germany and France into the bicycle age courtesy of London coachbuilder Denis Johnson who, like Joseph Niépce, built an improved version of the draisine which he called ‘the pedestrian’s curricle’.
 As well as an adjustable